LutzGrosshennig/cpp-user-group-tsc-talk/README.md

 # The joy and perils of the Intel timestamp counters

-A talk held at the C++ user group Bremen-Oldenburg
+A talk held at the C++ user group Bremen-Oldenburg on the 30th September 2019.

-This is a minimal and very easy to understand example of TSC usage shown during my presentation at the CPP user group Bremen-Oldenburg meeting.
+This is a minimal and very easy to understand example of timestamp counter (TSC) usage shown during my talk at the CPP user group Bremen-Oldenburg meeting.

 **Abstract:**